ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 * Supports [subdomain gateways](https://docs-beta.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) for secure web apps
 * Supports mixed protocol use, such as loading images over IPFS in an HTTP web page

-Read on to learn more about these features below.
+Read on to learn more about these features.

 ## Native Protocol Addressing